 The Minnesota Master Naturalist program promotes awareness, understanding and stewardship of Minnesota’s natural environment.

 Any adult who is curious and enjoys learning about the natural world can become a Master Naturalist.

-Master Naturalist volunteers, students and instructors have reached people in almost every county in Minnesota.
+Master Naturalist volunteers, students and instructors reach people in almost every county in Minnesota.
 Learn about the impacts we're making across the state.

 Help increase natural resource volunteering in citizen science, interpretation and stewardship throughout Minnesota.

 Natural resources volunteers